jherskovic/MedRec/README.md

     * provenance:      Whatever provenance was specified in the input
     * normalized_dose: The dose in a normalized format for a day ("W X*Y*Z", W being dose of an individual unit, X being units, Y being the number of times per day (i.e. frequency), and Z is the number of units to be delivered simultaneously.
 So, for example, 2 500 mg Aspirin tid becomes 500 mg*3*2)
     * frequency:       The number of times per day the drug is administered.

+Alternatively, med1 can contain a series of medications (of the format described above) under a series of keys:
+    * compound1
+    * compound2
+    * ...
+    * compoundN

+This enables matching a drug against multiple other drugs (for example, Zestoretic should match Hydrochlorothiazide + Lisinopril), which was a known weakness in previous versions of the algorithm.

 Route is currently not available.